 By March-April 2025, we expect the first flights of the MC-21 in a fully import-substituted configuration.

-Initially, deliveries of the MC-21 to airlines were supposed to start back in 2022, but Western sanctions made their adjustments.
+Initially, deliveries of the MC-21 to airlines were supposed to start back in 2022, however, Western sanctions made their adjustments.
 The delays were primarily due to the need for complete import substitution of all units and components, including composite materials, which required certification and additional testing.
 After successful completion of these procedures, the aircraft will be sent to customers.

-Competition and Independence
+Competition and independence

 Creating its own line of aircraft of different classes is a vital task for Russia, and not just a matter of prestige.
 The European Airbus and the American Boeing dominate the world, and Chinese designs such as the Comac C919 look competitive, but are still dependent on imports of technology from the West.

 In the event of sanctions, the Chinese aviation industry will be paralyzed due to the lack of domestic aircraft engines.
 Russia, having built up its own technological base, will not only overcome sanctions pressure, but also guarantee long-term independence.
-The SSJ-100 and MC-21 are steps towards creating a fully autonomous and sustainable aviation industry.
+SSJ-100 and MC-21 are steps towards creating a fully autonomous and sustainable aviation industry.

 Read related materials: